Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 This PGDip has been redesigned to give you flexibility.
 Among others, you can choose the format (blended learning or modular) and duration (1 year or 2 years), making it easier for you to study while you work.
 Find more information about Blended Learning’s combination of technology with a strong human touch here.

-The modular classes are presented as four full blocks of classes spread over the year if you are doing the 1-year PGDip (i.e. morning and afternoon classes from Monday to Friday), or four blocks of either morning or afternoon classes per year if you are doing the two-year PGDip (i.e. morning or afternoon classes from Monday to Friday).
+Modular classes: The modular classes are presented as four full blocks of classes spread over the year if you are doing the 1-year PGDip (i.e. morning and afternoon classes from Monday to Friday), or four blocks of either morning or afternoon classes per year if you are doing the two-year PGDip (i.e. morning or afternoon classes from Monday to Friday).
 The modular classes are presented on campus, which translates into in-class experience and focused studies without work interruptions.

 This programme is aligned at NQF level 8 and comprises of 120 credits.
 This is equivalent to an Honours degree.
 Passed at a certain level, it can give you access to an MBA.
+An ideal choice would be Stellenbosch Business School’s MBA stream in Project Portfolio Management.

 Related Programmes